Mod-phi convergence I: Normality zones and precise deviations: Dependency graphs and mod-Gaussian convergence

 Fix a graph $G$ (typically the dependency graphs of our family of variables).
 For a list $(v_1,\dots,v_r)$ of $r$ vertices of $G$, we define the induced graph $G[v_1,\dots,v_r]$ as follows: \begin{itemize} \item its vertex set is $[r]$; \item there is an edge between $i$ and $j$ if and only if $v_i=v_j$ or $v_i$ and $v_j$ are linked in $G$. \end{itemize} We will be interested in spanning trees of induced graphs.
 As the vertex set is $[r]$, these spanning trees may be seen as {\em Cayley trees}.
 Recall that a Cayley tree of size $r$ is by definition a tree with vertex set $[r]$ (Cayley trees are neither rooted, nor embedded in the plane, they are only specified by an adjacency matrix).
 These objects are enumerated by the well-known Cayley formula established by C. Borchardt in \cite{Borchardt60}: there are exactly $r^{r-2}$ Cayley trees of size $r$.

 \begin{lemma} Fix a Cayley tree $T$ of size $r$ and a graph $G$ with $N$ vertices and maximal degree $D$.
+Fix a vertex $v_1$ of $G$.
 The number of lists $(v_1,\dots,v_r)$ of $r$ vertices of $G$ such that $T$ is contained in the induced subgraph $G[v_1,\dots,v_r]$ is bounded from above by

 \end{lemma}